assen-totin/cdn/README.md

 # Install libjwt from https://github.com/benmcollins/libjwt

 # To have Oracle support, install Oracle Instant Client and the OCI library from wget https://github.com/vrogier/ocilib/releases/download/v4.6.3/ocilib-4.6.3-gnu.tar.gz
-# OCIlib needs toknow where to find Oracle Instant Client, so export ORACLE_HOME for it, e.g.:
+# OCIlib needs to know where to find Oracle Instant Client at runtime, so export ORACLE_HOME for it, e.g.:
 # export ORACLE_HOME=/ora01/app/oracle/product/11.2.0/dbhome_1
+# To link against OCIlib, Oracle Instant Client's library directry must be in the LD path, so export LD_LIBRARY_PATH for it, e.g.:
+# export LD_LIBRARY_PATH=$ORACLE_HOME/lib

 # To enable/disable MySQL and Oracle support, edit src/modules.h.
 Also there you can toggle JWT support.